Chetna1405/C-language-programs/README.md

 # C-language-programs
-This repository contains all my C language programs made by me.
+This repository contains all my C language programs.